 The idea of beacons is simple.
 A Bluetooth transmitter emits a signal visible only to compatible devices within a limited range.
 Smartphones with the right app can pick up that signal to receive timely, location-specific information.

 Beacon locations are much more accurate than other locational data, which creates opportunities for more tailored interactions.
 Some examples:

 - Unlocking a hotel room as the registered guest approaches their door

 - Sending seat directions, game updates, and important alerts to fans within a sports stadium

 - Alerting loyalty club members passing a store of current sales

 Since the technology has been around, what will expand in 2019 is the number of beacon-oriented apps for smartphones, wearables, and other connected devices.

-Investing in cutting-edge mobile features takes some planning, but it is a solid path to winning new customers and improving the overall customer experience.
+It takes some planning, but sound mobile development is a solid path to winning new customers and improving the overall customer experience.